Health Informatics Graduate Certificate

 - Practical, real-world experience: Learn and practice critical skills in a hands-on environment using widely deployed electronic health record systems.

 - A springboard to Temple’s Master of Science in Health Informatics program: You can qualify for admission to the MS in Health Informatics program by maintaining a cumulative GPA of 3.25 in your graduate certificate courses.
-You will be able to transfer all credits from the certificate into our master’s program, satisfying four of its 10 course requirements.
-Depending on scheduling, you could complete your master’s degree in just one additional year.
+You will be able to transfer all credits from the certificate into our master’s program, satisfying four of its 12 course requirements.

 The certificate program is available either as an independent program or as a supplement to your primary graduate degree in the College of Public Health.